 Noah Washburn is the Program Director for the 4-H Youth Development component of the University of Arkansas Division of Agriculture Cooperative Extension Service.
 His career started in Louisiana where he worked as a 4-H agent, agriculture agent, and parish chair with the LSU AgCenter Extension Service.
 After 20 years in Louisiana, he came to Arkansas to work as a County Extension Agent – Staff Chair in Union County.
 He soon advanced to serve as Associate District Director, where he provided administrative leadership to agents in 25 southwest Arkansas counties.
 Noah earned both a BS and MS from Louisiana Tech University where he specialized in animal and equine science.
 He and his wife Lisa live in Hot Springs, Arkansas.

-Shannon, a native of Lake Village, Arkansas, graduated from the University of Arkansas at Little Rock with Bachelor of Arts degrees in Criminal Justice, Speech Communication, and Sociology; and a Master of Arts in Higher Education Leadership.
-Currently, he is the Pre-Admission Education Advisor for the University of Central Arkansas’s College of Education.
-His role in the College of Education includes academic advising, academic success coaching, assisting with recruitment and retention efforts, and aiding in preparing students for the Praxis I Test.
+Shannon, a native of Lake Village, Arkansas, graduated from the University of Arkansas at Little Rock with Bachelor of Arts degrees in Criminal Justice, Speech Communication, and Sociology; and a Master of Arts in Higher Education.
+Currently, he is the Retention Counselor for the University of Central Arkansas’s Partnership for Transition to Teaching (P3T) Program.

-Shannon serves as the Vice-President for Multicultural and Diversity for the Arkansas Academic Advising Network (ArkAAN).
-He is also the co-founder and chairman of the Lakeside High School Class of 2006 Scholarship Initiative in Lake Village, which provides annual scholarships to at-risk youth pursuing higher education.
-Shannon anticipates the PhD in Leadership will effectively prepare him to lead at impeccable levels, equip him with the knowledge and expertise to respond to the needs of Arkansans, and help move the state forward.
-Shannon and his wife Kendra reside in Central Arkansas with their three children, Kaliah, Kavaughn, and Khristian.
+Shannon is Past President of Arkansas Academic Advising Network (ArkAAN).
+He is the co-founder of the Lakeside High School Class of 2006 Scholarship Initiative in Lake Village, which awards annual scholarships to youth pursuing post-secondary education.
+Shannon is a re-charter member of the Eta Upsilon Lambda Chapter of Alpha Phi Alpha Fraternity, Incorporated, seated in Monticello, where he serves as Director of Membership Intake and Parliamentarian.
+Shannon anticipates the PhD in Interdisciplinary Leadership will equip him with the knowledge and expertise to respond to the needs of Arkansans, specifically youth and underrepresented populations, and help move the state forward through education.